Women's Army Corps: Notable WACs

 Captain Dovey Johnson Roundtree was among 39 African-American women recruited by Dr. Mary Bethune for the first WAACs officer training class.
 Roundtree was responsible for recruiting African-American women.
 After leaving the Army, she went to Howard University law school and became a prominent civil rights lawyer in Washington, D.C.
 She was also one of the first women ordained in the A.M.E.
 Church.

-In February, 1943 Lieutenant Anna Mac Clarke became, when a Third Officer, the first African-American to lead an all-white WAAC unit.
+In February 1943 Lieutenant Anna Mac Clarke became, when a Third Officer, the first African-American to lead an all-white WAAC unit.

 Chief Warrant Officer 4 Elizabeth C. Smith USAF (WAC / USAAF 1944–1947, WAF / USAF 1948–1964) was one of the first WAF warrant officers in 1948.

 Chief Warrant Officer 5 Jeanne Y. Pace, was the longest-serving female in the army and the last active duty soldier who was a part of the WAC as of 2011.
 Her final assignment was Bandmaster of the 1st Cavalry Division where she retired after 41 years of service.
 She is also a recipient of the Daughters of the American Revolution Margaret Cochran Corbin Award which was established to pay tribute to women in all branches of the military for their extraordinary service with previous recipients including Major Tammy Duckworth, Major General Gale Pollock, and Lt General Patricia Horoho.

 Elizabeth "Tex" Williams was a military photographer.
 She was one of the few women photographers that photographed all aspects of the military.

 Mattie Pinette served as personal secretary to President Dwight D. Eisenhower.

 CW4 Amy Sheridan was the first American woman officer to command a United States military aviation company stationed outside of the United States and the first Jewish woman to become a career aviator in the United States Armed Services.

 Chief Warrant Officer 5 Tracy Garder was the last Women's Army Corps Soldier on active duty as of September 2022.
 Garder received the Legion of Merit in August 2022, she joined Women's Army Corps in 1978, one year before the Corps was integrated in the Army.

 Private Marjory Linheart Babinetz was the first WAC to receive the Air Medal in 1944.
 Mildred Kelly was the first African American woman to serve as an Army sergeant major (1972) and the first female command sergeant major serving at a predominantly male Army installation (1974).

+Violet Hill Gordon was a military officer and government official.
+She served as an officer during World War II and was among the first African-American women to be commissioned in the U.S. Army.
+She later became a leading figure in federal civil service and social justice advocacy.